Business as Usual

 We are currently living in very uncertain and confusing times.
 Beyond the obvious issues that come with making sure our families are safe and healthy, we’re also in uncharted waters for our businesses.
 While many are downsizing or planning to leave their industries altogether, most companies are at least taking a conservative stance and waiting to see what’s on the horizon when things clear up.

 Since we are in a B2B industry, this requires us to be extra vigilant in our practices — keeping an eye to the future while still making sure we make it through to tomorrow.
-In this article, we’ll be discussing how it’s not only crucial for MSPs to keep steady and stay the course, but also to keep our heads up during this stormy weather.
+In this article, we’ll be discussing how it’s not only crucial for organizations to keep steady and stay the course, but also to keep our heads up during this stormy weather.

 “Be careful not to use these platforms to simply push your products as people aren’t interested in being hawked during trying times.
 They’re attracted to messages that are reassuring and uplifting.
 Instead of telling people how you’re better than the competition or have the best prices, let them know how you’re helping out in your community or how you can be a part of assisting small businesses to survive this crisis.”

 Even if you find your sales dropping, you should still invest your efforts in your public presence.
 After all, since this current issue will eventually pass, having your name and services out there will be useful once everything gets back to normal.
+In efforts to increase the possibility of meeting sales goals, the current marketing strategy being used within your organization may need to change.
+Adapting to the new way of approaching customers (or rather the old ways) such as cold-calling and emailing, may provide more useful than knocking on doors that no one wants to open.

 Be careful not to use these platforms to simply push your products as people aren’t interested in being hawked during trying times.
 They’re attracted to messages that are reassuring and uplifting.
 Instead of telling people how you’re better than the competition or have the best prices, let them know how you’re helping out in your community or how you can be a part of assisting small businesses to survive this crisis.
-MSP Marketing is accustomed to generating interest in the intangibles we sell, so now is our chance to focus on the perceived value of our offerings and create interest for the future.
+Marketing is accustomed to generating interest in both the tangible and the intangibles we sell, so now is our chance to focus on the perceived value of our offerings and create interest for the future.

 Hackers and other criminals are using this window of panic and uncertainty to take advantage of possible relaxed security systems.
 For instance, they understand that right now, a lot of companies have fewer people monitoring security, either temporarily or maybe some staff has been laid off.
 As a result, IT systems are especially vulnerable to attacks.

 Remember this: hackers have no heart or ethics.
-You might see this as an opportunity for everyone to put aside our differences and work together, but cybercriminals look at this as prime hunting season.
+You might see this as an opportunity for everyone to put aside their differences and work together, but cybercriminals look at this as prime hunting season.
 Be sure to remind your clients about this and not to forget it yourself, since we might be tempted to put our guard down in a spirit of cooperation that some may see as their chance to strike.

 When the whole Coronavirus issue started, some took it as a serious threat, and others thought it was overblown.
 Regardless of how you felt at first, the fact is that we’re now in a precarious situation and we have no idea how long it will last — it could just as easily be an issue that will cause repercussions for months or multiple years, which makes it all more uncertain.
 Regardless, our goal is to be ready to help our clients when they need us most, and for us to still be around to see this thing through.